 In addition to leveraging the cross-sectional implications of the InnoCom program, we also exploit changes in tax rates across time.
-The Chinese government implemented a major corporate tax reform in 2008 in order to eliminate the dual-track system based on domestic/foreign ownership.
-Starting in January 2008, the base EIT was set at 25% for both DOEs and FOEs.
-Some of the existing previous tax breaks for FOEs were also gradually phased-out.
-For instance, FOEs which previously paid an EIT of 15% paid a tax rate of 18% in 2008, 20% in 2009, 22% in 2010, and 24% in 2011.
-In contrast, the "West Development" program will remain in effect until 2020.

-In concert with this reform, the Ministry of Science and Technology streamlined the application process of the InnoCom program.
-The Ministry of Science and Technology teamed up with the Ministry of Finance and National Tax Bureau to modify the criteria of HTE certification process and linked the threshold requirement of R&D intensity to the size of firms in terms of total sales.
-The new, post-2008 requirements are as follows:
+The Chinese government implemented a major corporate tax reform in 2008 in order to eliminate the dual-track system based on domestic/foreign ownership and established a common rate of 25%.
+In concert with this reform, the Ministry of Science and Technology reformed the InnoCom program by streamlining the application process, teaming-up with the Ministry of Finance and the National Tax Bureau to improve compliance, and by changing the threshold requirement of R&D intensity as a function of firms' sales.
+The post-2008 requirements are as follows:

-- 1. Firms with sales below 50 million RMB must maintain an R&D intensity at or above 6%. - 2.
-Firms with sales above 50 million RMB but below 200 million RMB must maintain an R&D intensity at or above 4%. - 3.
-Firms with sales above 200 million RMB must maintain an R&D intensity at or above 3%. - 4.
+- 1. Firms with sales below 50 million RMB must maintain an R&D intensity at, or above 6%. - 2.
+Firms with sales above 50 million RMB, but below 200 million RMB must maintain an R&D intensity at, or above 4%. - 3.
+Firms with sales above 200 million RMB must maintain an R&D intensity at, or above 3%. - 4.
 More than 60 percent of R&D expenditures must be incurred within China

 The rest of the pre-2008 requirements remain in effect.
-In addition, the state authorities further require that firms meet all these criteria in the previous three accounting years, or from whenever the firm is registered in case the firm is less than three years old.
+In addition, the state authorities further require that firms meet all these criteria in the previous three accounting years, or from whenever the firm is registered, in case the firm is less than three years old.

-The InnoCom program has several desirable characteristics for our study that allow us to overcome common problems that arise when estimating the effects of fiscal incentives on R&D investment.
-First, when estimating the effects of fiscal incentives on R&D investment, researchers often lack plausibly exogenous variation in fiscal incentives.
-One concern is that, as firms with better prospects for innovation are likely to invest more heavily in R&D, comparisons of investment and profitability across different firms will yield upward biases in the value of R&D investment to firms.
-The key feature of this program that allows us to overcome this problem is the change in the average tax rate, which creates a notch in the firm's after-tax value function.
-This notch generates sharp counterfactual predictions for the distribution of R&D intensity and allows us to use cross-sectional estimation methods such as those of Saez (2010) and Kleven and Waseem (2013) and eschew the concern of endogenous R&D investment.
-In addition, the 2008 reform generates firm-level variation in the fiscal incentive that can be exploited when estimating panel models.
+The InnoCom program has several desirable characteristics that allow us to avoid common problems that arise when estimating the effects of fiscal incentives on R&D investment.
+First, researchers often lack plausibly exogenous variation in fiscal incentives.
+As firms with better prospects for innovation are likely to invest more in R&D, comparisons of investment and profitability across firms with different levels of R&D may result in upwardly biased estimates of the value of R&D investment to firms.
+The InnoCom program generates sharp counterfactual predictions for the distribution of R&D intensity by changing firms' average tax rate, which generates a notch in firms' after-tax value functions.
+This allows us to use cross-sectional estimation methods (e.g., Saez (2010), Kleven and Waseem (2013), and Diamond and Persson (2016)) to identify causal effects of the tax incentives on firm investment and productivity.